larriant/thepheonixproject/Concentric Circles of Self.md

 ![][image-1]

+We can practice looking at the world through these different perspectives.

+## Related
+The **dividual** is a way of seeing that highlights the relationship between two individuals.
+Two friends are not individuals but are constantly co-creating each other.
+When together they amount to more than the sum of their individual selves.

 Arne Naess introduced the term **ecological self** to describe the wider sense of identity that arises when our self-interest includes the natural world.

+This perspective can also be used to look for ways of seeing smaller than the individual.
+That the individual is made up of many **sub-minds**, often out of conscious control.

 Experiencing a wider identity of self does not mean losing our individuality.
 Instead, it is through finding and playing our unique role within a community that we feel more strongly part of it.